SEAL-IIT-KGP/calypso/README.md

 We have also uploaded the hardware data we have collected and used to test CalyPSO/CalyPSO++ on real devices.
 Under `CALYPSO_CLONE_DIR/datasets`, there are two subsections: `CALYPSO_CLONE_DIR/datasets/in-house` (holding the collected challenge-response tuples for in-house generated hardware) and `CALYPSO_CLONE_DIR/datasets/online` (holding data from https://pypuf.readthedocs.io/en/latest/data/datasets.html)

+The user can specify hardware data of a *new* PUF of their choice, with the restriction that both the challenge file and the response file *must* have only a single subdatabase.
+To elaborate, `calypso_hardware.py` shall load the challenge data as `challenge_data = np.load(args.challenge_file)` and then extract the *first* subdatabase as `challenge_data.files[0]` to load the actual challenges.
+The challenges can be present as a bitstring sampled from `{0, 1}^n` (where `n` is the challenge length; `n=64` in our experiments).
+We internally convert such challenges to `{-1, 1}^n`.

+We give some more examples here:

+### BR-PUF

 We have also added a dedicated version of calypso (named `calypso_hardware.py`) to aid in testing out the hardware data.
 A sample run command: `python3 calypso_hardware.py --target-degree 4 --cut-length 64 --challenge-num 100000 --proc 1 --population 500 -aeomebic-reproduction --challenge-file $CALYPSO_CLONE_DIR/datasets/in-house/BRPUF/Challenge/chal_64_nChal_200000_bi.npz --response-file $CALYPSO_CLONE_DIR/datasets/in-house/BRPUF/GoldenResponses/respG_BRPUF_64_NChal_200000_5_meas_Br_10_all.npz`.
 This loads the challenge-response data related to BR-PUF and models it (cross-architecturally) using a `4`-XOR PUF.
 There are 3 main changes wrt. the simulation attacks mentioned before:
     - We have removed landscape evolution, since in some cases, we will not have the expansive dataset to consider only a subset of it for training.
     - `--challenge-file` flag takes the absolute path of the .npz file containing the challenge set
     - `--response-file` flag takes the absolute path of the .npz file containing the response set

-The user can specify hardware data of a *new* PUF of their choice, with the restriction that both the challenge file and the response file *must* have only a single subdatabase.
-To elaborate, `calypso_hardware.py` shall load the challenge data as `challenge_data = np.load(args.challenge_file)` and then extract the *first* subdatabase as `challenge_data.files[0]` to load the actual challenges.
-The challenges can be present as a bitstring sampled from `{0, 1}^n` (where `n` is the challenge length; `n=64` in our experiments).
-We internally convert such challenges to `{-1, 1}^n`.

-We give some more examples here:

 ### (11-11) iPUF